Low-Frequency/Klipper-Git-Backup/README.md

 This script is meant to be run as a cronjob to backup your klipper config files to a GitHub repository.

+If you have any questions, bug reports or requests feel free to DM me on Discord: **Low_Frequency#0831**

 # Setup